Research

 -

-Behavioral intervention - we are testing the effectiveness of parent training in sleep hygiene and techniques to reduce the dependency of child sleep onset on parent presence.
+Behavioral intervention - we are testing the effectiveness of parent training in sleep hygiene and intervention techniques that reduce the dependency of children's sleep on parental presence.

 Eye tracking